Giabbi/ctf-writeups-THM/index.md

 <section class="bio-section" style=" padding: 10px; border-radius: 6px; margin: 40px 0; color: #ccc;">
   <h2 style="color: #0f0; margin-bottom: 0.5em;">About Me</h2>
   <p>
     Ciao bello!
-I’m <strong>Giabbi</strong> (short for Giancarlo Umberto Ambrosino).
+I’m <strong>Giabbi</strong> (short for my name, Giancarlo Umberto).
 I’m an Italian-born cybersecurity enthusiast and future CS student at Carnegie Mellon University.
 I built this site to both track my journey and have some fun (and by fun I mean flexing my skills of course).
 Here's some stuff I like to do:
   </p>
   <ul style="margin-left: 1.2em; line-height: 1.6;">
     <li>Solving challenges on TryHackMe or similar websites and learning from every win (and every “wait, why did that work?”)</li>